 So as you can see/read about us, we are family and think of our customers as family.
 A lot of our customers we know by name as they walk in the door, others we will learn your name and greet you by name also.

-At this time Scott and Brad are in the process of taking over the business so Bob and Judy can retire.
+At this time Scott and Brad own and operate the business and Bob and Judy are mostly retired.
 Scott and Brad strive to continue with the quality products that you expect from Bob's and also are trying to create new and different flavor combinations.
-With 2017, it makes 38 years Bob's has been striving to make quality products for you and we hope to do it for many many more!
+With 2021, it makes 41 years Bob's has been striving to make quality products for you and we hope to do it for many many more!